ibm-cloud-docs/BlockStorage/faqs.md

 When you order {{site.data.keyword.blockstorageshort}}, all upgraded data centers are denoted with an asterisk (`*`) in the order form and an indication that you're about to provision storage with encryption.
 When the storage is provisioned, you can see an icon in the storage list that shows that storage as encrypted.
 All encrypted volumes and LUNs are provisioned in upgraded data centers only.
 You can find a full list of upgraded data centers and available features [here](/docs/BlockStorage?topic=BlockStorage-selectDC).

-## If we own non-encrypted {{site.data.keyword.blockstorageshort}} in a data center that was recently upgraded, can we encrypt that {{site.data.keyword.blockstorageshort}}?
+## If we own nonencrypted {{site.data.keyword.blockstorageshort}} in a data center that was recently upgraded, can we encrypt that {{site.data.keyword.blockstorageshort}}?
 {: faq}
 {: #encryptupgrade}
 {: support}

 {{site.data.keyword.blockstorageshort}} that is provisioned before the data center upgrade can't be encrypted.
 New {{site.data.keyword.blockstorageshort}} that is provisioned in upgraded data centers is automatically encrypted.
 There's no encrypt setting to choose from, it’s automatic.
-Data on non-encrypted storage in an upgraded data center can be encrypted by creating a LUN, then copying the data to the new encrypted LUN with host-based migration.
+Data on nonencrypted storage in an upgraded data center can be encrypted by creating a LUN, then copying the data to the new encrypted LUN with host-based migration.
 For more information, see [Upgrading existing {{site.data.keyword.blockstorageshort}} to enhanced {{site.data.keyword.blockstorageshort}}](/docs/BlockStorage?topic=BlockStorage-migratestorage#migratestorage).

 ## Does {{site.data.keyword.blockstorageshort}} support SCSI-3 Persistent Reserve to implement I/O fencing for Db2 pureScale?
 {: faq}